Royton Ring Mill, Royton: History

 Royton's damp climate provided the ideal conditions for cotton spinning to be carried out without the cotton drying and breaking.
-By 1832, there were 12 steam powered mills in Royton, of which its former hamlets had begun to agglomerate as a town around the cotton factories, a number of small coalpits and new turnpike road from Oldham to Rochdale, which passed through the town centre.
-The Manchester, Oldham, and Royton railway and a goods yard was constructed in the 1860s, allowing improved transportation of textile goods and raw materials to and from the township.
-Neighbouring Oldham (which by the 1870s had emerged of the largest and most productive mill town in the world) had begun to encroach upon Royton's southern boundary, forming a continuous urban cotton-spinning district.
+By 1832, there were 12 steam powered mills in Royton, of which its former hamlets had begun to agglomerate as a town around the cotton factories, a number of small coalpits and a new turnpike road from Oldham to Rochdale, which passed through the town centre.
+The Manchester, Oldham, and Royton railway and a goods yard were constructed in the 1860s, allowing improved transportation of textile goods and raw materials to and from the township.
+Neighbouring Oldham (which by the 1870s had emerged as one of the largest and most productive mill towns in the world) had begun to encroach upon Royton's southern boundary, forming a continuous urban cotton-spinning district.
 The demand for cheap cotton goods from this area prompted the flotation of cotton spinning companies; the investment was followed by the construction of 22 new cotton mills in Royton.
 Together with Oldham, at its peak the area was responsible for 13% of the world's cotton production.

 The industry peaked in 1912 when it produced 8 billion yards of cloth.
 The Great War of 1914–18 halted the supply of raw cotton, and the British government encouraged its colonies to build mills to spin and weave cotton.
-The war over, Lancashire never regained its markets.
+The war was over, and Lancashire never regained its markets.
 The independent mills were struggling.
 The Bank of England set up the Lancashire Cotton Corporation in 1929 to attempt to rationalise and save the industry.
 Royton Ring Mill, Royton was one of 104 mills bought by the LCC, and one of the 53 mills that survived through to 1950.

 As imports of cheaper foreign yarns increased during the mid-20th century, Royton's textile sector declined gradually to a halt; cotton spinning reduced in the 1960s and 1970s, and by the early 1980s only four mills were operational.
 In spite of efforts to increase the efficiency and competitiveness of its production, the last cotton was spun in the town in 1998.

 Today, fewer than a dozen mills are still standing in Royton, the majority of which are used for light engineering or as distribution centres.
 Despite an economic depression brought about by the demise of cotton spinning, Royton's population has continued to grow as a result of intensive housing redevelopment which has modernised its former Edwardian districts.